Discipleship

 — Dallas Willard, The Spirit of the Disciplines

-At the moment of salvation, Christ is formed in you (Gal 4 v 19) but you are also called to be conformed to the image of Jesus, as well as transformed into His image (2 Cor 3 v 18).
+At the moment of salvation, Christ is formed in you (Gal 4:19) but you are also called to be conformed to the image of Jesus and transformed into His image (2 Cor 3:18).
 The outcome is obedience to Jesus as Christ is formed in us.

-Although spiritual practices are personal, our spiritual journey was never meant to be private.
-We need community to heal and mature together.
-Our commitment to friendship and community is in itself is a spiritual practice.
-Becoming like Jesus is allowing God to form and transform us, within His spiritual family (community) and our daily occupation (where we place our time and energy) is an ever-growing realisation that we are His children.
-This new identity changes the way we think, as we learn to accept and receive our Fathers love.
+Community is essential for healing and growth.
+Our dedication to friendship and community is a spiritual practice.
+Becoming like Jesus involves allowing God to shape us within His family and in our daily lives, helping us realize we are His children.
+This new identity alters our thinking as we learn to accept our Father's love.

 Scripture knows nothing of a solitary Christian.
 People of faith are always members of a community.